Agricultural fencing: Wildlife issues

 A kangaroo trapped in ringlock or "sheep" fencing.

 All types of livestock fencing can be barriers and traps for wildlife, causing injuries and fatalities.
-Wildlife can get their legs tangled in barbed wire or woven wire with a strand of barbed on top.
-Woven wire can barricade animals that cannot jump the fence but are too large to crawl through the holes, such as fawns, bears and bobcats.
-Some wire fences are too difficult to see for larger fast moving birds, which can get entangled in it.
+Wildlife can get their legs tangled in barbed wire or woven wire with a strand of barbed wire on top.
+Woven wire can barricade animals that cannot jump the fence but are too large to crawl through the holes, such as fawns, bears, and bobcats.
+Some wire fences are difficult for larger, fast-moving birds to see, and collisions can lead to entanglement.

 Adding visibility to wire fences can help reduce wildlife collisions.
 Reducing the height of woven and strand wire fences to no more than 40 in can make it easier for wildlife to jump over with less risk of entanglement.
-Using barbless wires on top and bottom reduces cuts on wildlife which crawl under strand fences or those that try to climb over.
+Using barbless wires on top and bottom reduces cuts on wildlife that crawl under strand fences or those that try to climb over.

-Fladry lines, made of cloth, metal and/or other materials, are sometimes used on fences to discourage wolves from entering a livestock enclosure.
+Fladry lines, made of cloth, metal, or other materials, are sometimes used on fences to discourage wolves from entering a livestock enclosure.

 Deer and many goats can easily jump an ordinary agricultural fence, and so special fencing is needed for farming goats or deer, or to keep wild deer out of farmland and gardens.
 Deer fence is often made of lightweight woven wire netting nearly 2 m high on lightweight posts, otherwise made like an ordinary woven wire fence.
 In areas where such a tall fence is unsuitable (for example, on mountains subject to very high winds), deer may be excluded (or contained) by a fence of ordinary height (about 1.5 m), with a smaller one of about 1 m high, about 1 m away from it, on the same side as the deer.
-The additional width prevents deer approaching the fence close enough to jump it.
+The additional width prevents deer from approaching the fence close enough to jump it.